-This prototype live capture trap is designed have a high interaction rate and trap a range of predators.
+This live capture trap is designed have a high interaction rate and trap a range of predators.

 The trap consists of two open sides with spring loaded blinds that snap shut when movement is detected in the trap.
 At the back of the trap is a one way door leading to a one or two holding cages.

 When an animal enters the trap the blinds close and the animal typically makes its way into the holding cage at the back.
 This video shows the trap in action catching rats, possums, hedgehogs and cats (note this is an earlier version that had 3 open sides).

 The trap is available for sale with a small number in stock and a lead time of 10 weeks if you want to order more.
 If you would like to order more than 250 of the traps then the price drops to $1999/trap, however there is a 6 month wait for this volume of traps.
 If you would like to rent the trap please contact us .

 High interaction rate important